-At this point, without a doubt, I know that everything I had been through had all happened to me for a reason.
+At this point, without a doubt, I knew that everything I had been through had all happened to me for a reason.
 It was all part of a greater plan.
 I had a purpose.
 A big one.
 But, I still had one major problem.
 This little thing called pain.
 It was so bad that most days, I struggled to even get out of bed.
 How in the world was I going to be able to help these kids?
 After all, I am permanently disabled now.

 After examining me, without hesitation, he said ten words I will never forget.
 “I can get rid of eighty percent of your pain.”
 My jaw hit the floor.